tradex-byte/jartool/README.md

 ## Requirements

 Go 1.10 or higher (for compilation only)
-Operating System: Windows or Linux
-Internet connection (for automatic Java download)
+Operating System: Windows, Linux, macOS, or FreeBSD Internet connection (for automatic Java download)
 No external dependencies for the compiled binary